 San Bernardino, California 92415-0061

 If you feel more comfortable making a complaint in writing, and there is not enough room on the complaint form to fully explain your concerns, you may attach additional pages along with any documents you feel are relevant.
 There is no set format.
 You may tell your story in the way which you feel comfortable.
 Please remember it is important to include details such as when and where the incident occurred, the name of the employee involved if you know it and how we can contact you for additional information.

 Please mail all the material directly to Internal Affairs at the address listed above.

 HOW A FORMAL PERSONNEL COMPLAINT IS HANDLED

-Investigation of a personnel complaint and the subsequent case review are very time consuming and involved processes.
+Investigation of a personnel complaint and the subsequent case review are very time-consuming and involved processes.
 Please be patient.
-After the complaint has been thoroughly investigated, and the appropriate action taken, you will be notified in writing of the results.
+After the complaint has been thoroughly investigated, and the appropriate action has been taken, you will be notified in writing of the results.
 California law prohibits the department from disclosing details of personnel investigations or any disciplinary action taken.
 The letter you receive will list one or more of the following decisions relative to the allegations:

 SUSTAINED - The investigation established that the actions of the officer constitute misconduct.

 INCONCLUSIVE - The investigation established insufficient evidence to prove or disprove misconduct.

 UNFOUNDED - The investigation clearly established that the allegation is not true.

 EXONERATED - The investigation clearly established that the actions of the officer are not violations of law or department policy.